Promptpay

 12. The customer completes all required payment steps.

-13. The payment is processed on the side of the provider service.
+13. The purchase is processed in the provider service.

 14. The provider service sends a notification about the result to the payment platform.

-15. The payment platform sends the callback with the payment result to the web service.
+15. The payment platform sends the payment result callback to the web service.

-16. The payment platform sends the notification about the result to Payment Page.
+16. The payment platform sends the result information to Payment Page.

-17. Information about the payment result is displayed to the customer on Payment Page.
+17. The result information is displayed to the customer on Payment Page.

 Request format